brunaafreitaas/brunaafreitaas/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at General Motors.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently learning Python, Java and SQL.
-- 🤔 I’m looking for help with Javascript.
+- 🤔 I’m looking for help with DataScience.